 The opening of The Ipcress File has the main character getting up, getting dressed, making and eating breakfast, all to the accompaniment of one of the most haunting movie themes ever composed.
 However, this is deliberate and emphasizes the unglamorous take on spies found throughout the movie.
 It also establishes Harry Palmer as a forward-looking man of his time, as Britain comes out of post-war austerity.
 A man who grinds his own beans to make real coffee is something unusual.
 Later, he seduces a woman by cooking an omelette.

-In one scene just before the climax of Iron Man 1, Jeff Bridges as Obadiah Stane turns the act of taking a sip of whiskey into a long, intense, incredibly menacing event.
+In one scene just before the climax of Iron Man, Jeff Bridges as Obadiah Stane turns the act of taking a sip of whiskey into a long, intense, incredibly menacing event.
 As one reviewer put it, "he drinks the shit out of a glass of Scotch."

 In Inglourious Basterds does this with Shoshanna putting on her makeup, preparing herself to get glorious revenge on the Nazi party.

-The 2005 King Kong has Jack Driscoll typing the letters to spell out "Skull Island" onto his typewriter with odd camera effects.
+King Kong (2005) has Jack Driscoll typing the letters to spell out "Skull Island" onto his typewriter with odd camera effects.

 Lighthouse: the main character types the main villain's name on her typewriter in dramatic fashion.